Holdouts set for safe predictive model updating: Application to ASPRE

 with standard error approximately 0.001.
-Note that this is not equal to the untreated PRE risk in the population, since some proportion of individuals are treated pre-emptively.
+Note that this is not equal to the untreated \textsc{pre} risk in the population, since some proportion of individuals are treated pre-emptively.

-The data used to fit the initial ASPRE model can be used to estimate $k_2(n)$ for potential model updates.
+The data used to fit the initial ASPRE model could be used to estimate $\pi_1(n)$ and hence $k_2(n)$ for potential model updates.
 We do not have access to this dataset, but demonstrate estimation of a learning curve on synthetic data designed to resemble it.
-Although $k_2(n)$ is easy and fast to estimate here, in order to mimic a real example where such estimation is time consuming or costly we restrict ourselves to use only $|\mathbf{n}|=120$ values of $n$, determined using either algorithm~\ref{alg:parametric} or~\ref{alg:emulation}.
+In this case, $k_2(n)$ is easy and fast to estimate, and is well-approximated by a power law, so we would favour use of Algorithm~\ref{alg:parametric}.
+In order to mimic a real example where such estimation is time consuming or costly we use both algorithms and restrict ourselves to use only $|\mathbf{n}|=120$ values of $n$, determined using either Algorithm~\ref{alg:parametric} or~\ref{alg:emulation}.
 For both algorithms, we assumed a power-law form $k_2\{n;\theta=(a,b,c)\}=a n^{-b}+c$.

-Using the parametric algorithm, we found an OHS of 10271 (90\% CI 8103-12438), with minimum cost (expected cases over five years) of 8172.
-Using the emulation algorithm, we found an OHS of 13313 with an expected cost of 8164, with holdout sizes of 9210-17619 having a probability $>0.1$ of cost $<8164$.
-Figure~\ref{fig:aspre} shows estimated cost functions, OHSs, and error using the two algorithms.
+{Using the parametric algorithm, we found an OHS of 12684 (90\% CI 10811-14556), with minimum cost (expected cases over five years) of 8177.
+Using the emulation algorithm, we found an OHS of 13313 with an expected cost of 8164, with holdout sizes of 9210-17619 having a probability $>0.1$ of cost $<8164$.} Figure~\ref{fig:aspre} shows estimated cost functions, OHSs, and error using the two algorithms. { From our parametric approximation of $k_2(n)$, we estimate that if we use the suggested holdout set, the cost to a sample in the subsequent intervention set (that is, the PRE risk for a given pregnancy) is $k_2(12684)=2.034\%$.
+This compares to a risk of $k_1=2.354\%$ in the current holdout set, and an overall risk of $8177/(5 \times 10^6)=2.044\%$ across both sets. }

+{ We illustrate the practical mean risk per patient in Figure~\ref{fig:risk_per_patient}.
+It is evident that the risk for patients in the holdout set ($k_1$, equivalent to use of a risk score fitted to 100 individuals), is only slightly higher than the risk to individuals in the intervention set, which is very close to the lowest possible risk and the average risk to all patients under the holdout set updating strategy (equivalent to a risk score fitted to around 6000 individuals). }

+{In summary, we recommend that the ASPRE score use a holdout set of around 12,000 pregnancies in order to train an updated model, under the use assumptions outlined above.
+In keeping with our discussions in Section~\ref{sec:holdout_set_motivation} and \ref{sec:cost_specification}, we recommend that these samples are held-out late in the five-year period during which a given iteration of the model is in use.
+For held-out samples, the decision of whether to prescribe aspirin should be based on the best estimate of medical practitioners. }